rhysjj111/invoice_dashboard_cont./README.md

 - Add more information to confirmation emails to customer.
 - Improve payment process.
 - Improve on security including passwords for users etc.
+- I'd like to add more styling such as fonts, and images and add a favicon.
+I didn't get chance to do these although they were on my list, just ran out of time and had to focus on a working project.
+- Improve the testing documentation.
+I tested extensively as I went along and started the docs strong but they got less an less attention as time ran out.
+Also put my code through the validators.

 #### JS
 - I used Javascript to filter names or customers as they type.